 4. Show mercy because it causes happiness.

-Showing mercy brings happiness.
+To show mercy is to bring happiness.
 The Bible teaches over and over that the more merciful I am, the happier I’m going to be.

 Proverbs 14:21 says, “If you want to be happy, be kind to the poor; it is a sin to despise anyone” (GNT).